Nochiya: People

 The Assyrians of the Nochiya Region were simple farmers who owned cattle and grew food.
 They were known particularly for their fine tobacco, which was their main source of income along with herding sheep.
 Prayer and fasting were strictly observed in the villages of the Nochiya Assyrians.
 An Englishman visiting the Nochiya Region in the late 19th century noted that "there is perhaps no Assyrian district where simple piety and loyal devotion to the church of their fathers is more beautifully seen than in Nochiya".
-Nochiyaye were and are still today most famous for their Eastern Rite faith and for being the guardians of the Assyrian Church of the East's canon laws, which they have faithfully preserved.
+Nochiyaye were and are still today most famous for their Eastern Rite faith and for being the guardians of the Assyrian Church of the East's canon laws, which they have preserved.

 Religion

 There were at least six monasteries and more than 40 churches within the Nochiya Region.
 The Nochiyaye were best known for their adherence to the Assyrian Church of the East faith; because of this, religious customs such as Lent and prayer were strictly observed.
 The Mar Ishu Monastery in the village of Mar Ishu was a theological school for priests and was run by the Metropolitans of Shamizdin, who would not tolerate any changes to the church's canon laws.